pierrediedhiou/cybersecurity-journey/linux-commands.md

 - `cd ..` — Go back to the parent directory
 - `cd /bin/` — Navigate to the bin directory
-- `ls` — List files and folders in the current directory
+- `ls` — List files and folders in the current directory ls -l (to find the owner of a file)
 - `ls /dev` — Find the name of storage peripherals on the machine
 - `lsblk` — Display storage devices